 Provided that social distancing restrictions have been lifted, The Courtauld is planning that:

-- Lectures, seminars and tutorials will be delivered in-person in the 2021/22 Academic Year Libraries, study and social spaces will be open for student use.
-Some content from the Conservation Department may be delivered online, such as guest lectures.
+- Most lectures, seminars and tutorials will be delivered in-person in the 2021/22 Academic Year Libraries, study and social spaces will be open for student use.
+MA History of Art Methodologies will be delivered online, as well as some content from the Conservation Department, such as guest lectures.

 - Student support services will be available in person, though may be supplemented through online services where this is more appropriate.